 Recommendations for successful

 - Test your system during the day before use.

-- Check your focus distance with and without a barlow or diagonal as refractors and newtonians may require an extension tube for a webcam to achieve focus.
-It may be easier to do this during the day as long as you can focus at a very distant landmark.
+- Check your focus distance with and without a barlow or diagonal as refractors and newtonians may require an extension tube for a webcam to achieve focus

-- When using a barlow or eyepiece projection, do not over magnify image.
-2 times oversampling (2 pixels per theoretical resolution of scope) is recommended for best sharpness - a small sharp image is better than a big blurry one.
+- When using a barlow, do not over magnify image.
+2 times oversampling (2 pixels per theoretical resolution of scope) is recommended for best sharpness - a small sharp image is better than a big blurry one

 - Vibration isolation feet make a big difference to observing and imaging.